*Updated July 5, 2020

 I used to use the smiley face stickers for my elementary music class… now I’ll use them at home!
 And the Cars stickers?!
 M’s favorite movie is Cars 3!

 Hopefully these items have given you some great ideas for educational and active gift ideas for a 2 year old boy!
-Let them learn, express themselves, and be the active children they are!
+Let them learn, express themselves, and be the active, healthy children they are!